RukNdf/mpv-copy-time/README.md

 - Get the current time of the video and copy it to the clipboard with the format HH:MM:SS.MS, where MS (milliseconds) is 3 digits.

-- Get the current time of the video and copy it to `file.txt` with the format HH:MM:SS.
+- Get the current time of the video and copy it to `[video name].txt` with the format HH:MM:SS.

 By default: